 Once I let go of all the restrictive rules, I was able to eat and taste everything without feelings of guilt crowding the experience and determine what I actually wanted and liked.

 Is this step easy?
 No. Can it be scary?
 Absolutely.
-But I can tell you with absolute certainty (because I’m living proof!) that pushing past your fear and getting through this phase of intuitive eating is critical to the process and building a healthier relationship with food.
+But I can tell you with absolute certainty (because I’m living proof) that making peace with food ultimately leads to a more full and happy life.
+It’s worth putting the work in for a lifetime of an easy relationship with food and eating.

 References: